 All else equal, absolute overconfidence makes forecasters overreact to private information, and hence makes individuals forecast revisions too large.
 In contrast, relative overconfidence makes forecasters underestimate the precision of others' information.
 As a result, forecasters expect others to react less to their own information than warranted.
 This is important.
-Once we depart from rational expectations, forecasters need to form a view about the behavioral rules followed by others, to determine the informativeness of endogenous signals.
+In any model of expectation formation that accounts for the endogeneity of public information, forecasters need to form a view about the behavioral rules followed by others, to determine the informativeness of endogenous signals.
 By underestimating others' responses, relative overconfidence causes forecasters to expect public signals to respond less to new information, and to therefore be less precise.